 What are your end-of-day and early-day routine?

-We start the day with coffee in bed and have a Goodmore meeting in pj's.
+We start the day with a coffee in bed and have a Goodmore meeting in pj’s.
 And after the brewery is cleaned up for the day, we have a bit of a debrief and planning a session, usually with a beer or glass of wine in hand.

 Apart from your computer and your phone, what gadget cannot you do without?